edkrueger/eco395m-2022-fall/homeworks/6-homework.md

 Because Python paths are relative to the location the _script is executed from_, it is essential to follow this instruction for execution.
 If your code does not execute properly with this command, it will be considered incomplete.
 We'll check for a CSV file called `election_report.csv` at the location, relative to the top level of the repo, of `artifacts/election_report.csv`.

 The expectation is that your code generates the output when we run it, not just that the file exists.
+This means that if the code does not run, you will receive a 0.

 You'll get 20 points if the generated CSV follows the format specified in `artifacts/example_election_report.csv`.
+In particular, this means that the CSV must have the same header as the example.
+If it does not, you will receive a 0.

 You'll get 10 points if the CSV is in the correct order.
 We'll spot-check your CSV's word counts for 3 state/candidate combinations.
 If their counts all match the example exactly, you'll get 20 points.
 Otherwise, if they are all within +/- 20% of the example's counts, you'll get 10 points, but we'll have to have a recount.
 Data is real election data, so you can verify your results against the actual outcomes.